za3k/ok-mixnet/README.md

 - To be on the list!
 Email me (my email is [here](za3k.com)) to join the network.
 - A friend you want to talk to who is also on the mixnet.

-To send a message to a friend, put a file with the message in the directory `messages-to-send/<friend_name>`, which will be automatically created.
+To send a message to a friend, put a file with the message in the directory `messages-to-send/<friend_name>` (the directory is automatically created for you after setting up a connection).
 Messages to you will appear in `messages-received`.

-To set up a connection with a friend:
+To set up a connection with a friend, so you can send each other messages:
 1. Both of you should generate 40GB of fresh random numbers.
 Put them in a file called `<your-ID>.half-pad`.
 ```
 dd if=/dev/urandom of=YOUR_ID.half-pad bs=1M count=40000